WendaoLee/WendaoLee/README.md

 #### · Recently I Learning For

-- Haskell (it is a deep ocean)
+- Haskell (it is  deep ocean)
-- English-Chinese Translation
 - Mathematical Analysis
+- React.js

 #### ・Future Orientation